jrnold/acw_battle_data/rawdata/metadata/resources/fox_forces.rst

 - Wilson's Raid, Va.
 (1864-6-22 to 1864-6-29) includes several battles
 - Union casualties for Smithfield Crossing (WV015) are given for separate days.
-Battles of Halltown, VA on Aug 24 and Aug 26 may also be part of this battle, but it is unclear if they are the same enagement.
+Battles of Halltown, VA on Aug 24 and Aug 26 may also be part of this battle, but it is unclear if they are the same engagement.
 - Union casualties for Wilmington (NC016) is split into

   - Sugar Loaf Battery, N. C. (1865-2-11)